Streamerbot/docs/streamerbot/1.get-started/installation/linux.md

 All actions and commands are listed in the order they have been added.

 ### Viewer Context Menu
-The :shortcut{value="Right-Click"} context menu on users within the viewers tab may not render correctly.
+The :kbd{value="Right-Click"} context menu on users within the viewers tab may not render correctly.
 You need to move the mouse over the opening context menu to let it fully appear.

 ::success
 This issue has been resolved in Wine 7 and later